NamanBhatia-NB/AI_Investment_Manager/README.md

 ---

 ## ✨ Key Features
--Conversational AI for answering investment queries (e.g., “Should I invest in mutual funds?”)
+- Conversational AI for answering investment queries (e.g., “Should I invest in mutual funds?”)
--Personalized investment recommendations based on user risk profiles -Financial literacy tutorials and quizzes to educate users -Real:time market analysis and alerts for investment opportunities -Secure user authentication and data privacy (using Clerk and ArcJet) -Interactive dashboard with investment performance tracking
+- Personalized investment recommendations based on user risk profiles
+- Financial literacy tutorials and quizzes to educate users
+- Real:time market analysis and alerts for investment opportunities
+- Secure user authentication and data privacy (using Clerk and ArcJet)
+- Interactive dashboard with investment performance tracking

 ---